Ree-m/manga-verse/README.md

 - Google auth
 - Fix dupliacte bookmark bug
 - Fix bookmark icon not showing number till i am on the bookmark page
-- Acess chapter everywhere in the app
+- Access chapter everywhere in the app
 - Change background to the bg-image
--
+- Make carousel images less pixelated

 ### Built With